openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/additional_properties_class.AdditionalPropertiesClass.md

 ------------ | ------------- | ------------- | ------------- | -------------
 **any_string_name** | dict, frozendict.frozendict,  | frozendict.frozendict,  | any string name can be used but the value must be the correct type | [optional]

-<a id="additionalpropertiesclass-properties-mapproperty-properties-mapofmapproperty-additionalproperties"></a>
+<a id="additionalpropertiesclass-properties-mapofmapproperty-additionalproperties"></a>
-# AdditionalPropertiesClass properties MapProperty properties MapOfMapProperty AdditionalProperties
+# AdditionalPropertiesClass properties MapOfMapProperty AdditionalProperties

 ## Type Info
 Input Type | Accessed Type | Description | Notes